shootsheet/shootsheet-app/_pages/termsofuse.md

 ---

 **Last updated**
-January 26 2024
+January 31 2024

 # Terms of Use

 ## 1.0 ShootSheet
-ShootSheet is enabled via an auto-renewing subscription.
+ShootSheet is enabled via an auto-renewable subscription with access to all features.

 ## 2.0 Subscriptions
 The duration and price of each subscription is displayed on the purchase screen, and updated at the time of purchase.